-The safety and wellbeing of employees were of paramount importance during the past year, and so was the preservation of jobs.
-In TFG Africa, we therefore continued to pay employees during April and May 2020, while Supervisory and Operating Board fees were temporarily reduced in support of employees.
-Those employees, who were able to, were assisted to work from home, while employees who were unable to work from home were not required to take annual leave during this time.
-We also assisted eligible employees with access to government relief through TERS from June 2020.
+The past year required different ways of engaging with importance during the past year, and so was the preservation of jobs.
+In TFG Africa, we therefore continued to pay employees during April and May 2020, while Supervisory employees, both as a result of remote-working but also to support our employees during a challenging year.
+Multiple channels were used for communication, including and Operating Board fees were temporarily reduced in WhatsApp and other digital channels and a COVID-19 support of employees.
+Those employees, who were able portal which provided access to communication, policies to, were assisted to work from home, while employees who were unable to work from home were not required and documents in one secure place. to take annual leave during this time.
+We also assisted eligible employees with access to government relief